pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 It’s popular today to treat monopolies in some areas of life (gas, water, public transport, electricity) as natural.
 It is considered that privatisation of such enterprises will create less effective and more costly products.

 Their efficiency was not proved, in fact, it was disproved in the past and present.
-These enterprises are simply big business andsymbiosis.
+These enterprises are simply a symbiosis of big business and government.
 For more details and historical facts see [“The Myth of Natural Monopoly”](http://mises.org/daily/5266/).

 ## Conclusion

 There are hundreds of facts that freedom is more efficient that regulations.
 Unfortunately, mainstream political movements still prefer Big Government.

-We (libertarians) should educate people about the benefits, this is the only legit way libertarian society can be reached in our timelines.
+We (libertarians) should educate people about the benefits, this is the only legit way libertarian society can be reached in our lifetimes.

 There are plenty of books written on libertarianism and if you are interested in any, I recommend to read [my post on the recommended literature](http://paulmillr.com/posts/libertarian-reading-list/).